oblac/jodd/README.md

 + once when work is done, push local changes to your `origin`
 + send us a pull request (PR)

-We will pickup up from here:)
+We will pickup up from there:)